krasimir/techy/docs/index.md

 	// page.md
 	The value of the global setting is &lt;% globalSetting %>.

 The function that is exported should return an object.
 The properties of that object are defined as global variables in your pages.
+If you don't want to use a file with name `TechyFile.js` you may pass `--config` parameter.
+Like for example

+	techy --theme empty --config ./options.js

 There are few properties which have special meaning.